-The concept of entrepreneurship was present in one way or another after the industrial revolution but it got popularity later in the 19th century.
-Entrepreneurship roots can be found in the 18th century when Richard Cantillon (1680 - 1734) mentioned a growing economy, economic agents as landowners, entrepreneurs and hirelings.
+Richard Cantillon (1680 - 1734) provided the first concept of entrepreneurship when he mentioned economic agents in a growing economy, as landowners, entrepreneurs, and hirelings.
 According to him, landowners are those who own the financial resources, entrepreneur is the one who took risks to earn profit and hurling are the wages earners.
-Cantillon emphasised on the functionalities of an entrepreneur rather the personality itself.
+Cantillon emphasized on the functionalities of an entrepreneur rather the personality itself.
 He did not restrict entrepreneur to choose any one from distribution, exchange or production rather it may involve in many different occupations at the same time.
 He gave the example of the farmer as an entrepreneur with farm as his enterprise.
-As farmer made the contract with its land owner and it has to pay him the money irrespective of either he got profit or not in this way he take the risk.
+As farmer made the contract with its land owner and it has to pay him the money irrespective of either he got profit or not in this way he takes the risk.
 He was not certain about the profit he could reap on the farm.
 Further, the farmer took decisions as a producer by allocating his land for the best use and searching based on weather and demand information at hand.
 Another reason for providing farmer as an entrepreneur is that his production prices entirely depend on the future, which cannot be predicted at the time of seeding and cultivation, and therefore a farmer always took the risk as an entrepreneur.
 Cantillon, (1931) later includes beggars and thieves as the entrepreneurs by giving the example that they took the risk and they are not certain about what could be the outcome of their acts.
 He provided that entrepreneurs and non-entrepreneurs are in a mutual relationship in such a way that both become customers to each other through the demand and supply framework.
 Cantillon, (1931) analysis was based on the uncertainties.
 Absence of knowing the future that is predictability and no source of insurance were there that can be attached with the entrepreneurship.
 Cantillon, (1931) idea of entrepreneurship became the base of analysis for the future researchers and analysts like, Schumpeter, (1934); Schultz, (1975) and Kirzner, (1983).